shobhits147/redditer/README.md

 ## Existing Filters

-1. In any post or comment, it extracts only those that include all of the keywords specified in `redditer/config.yml`
+1. It extracts only those posts or comments that include all of the keywords specified in `redditer/config.yml`

 2. Subreddits mentioned in `exclude` section of `redditer/config.yml` are ignored even if the user is subscribed to it